duckduckgo/zeroclickinfo-goodies/CONTRIBUTING.md

 ## Improve an Existing Instant Answer

 Another great way to contribute is to improve an existing, live Instant Answer.
 It's a great way to get further acquainted with Instant Answers, as well as get implementation ideas.
-Many contributors report completing their first fix within two hours of forking the repository.
+(Many contributors report completing their first fix within two hours of forking the repository!)

 **1. Choose a "low-hanging fruit"**